iamjoshbinder/irwebmachine/README.md

   - The ability to step through each method on the call stack as a request is happening.
 This one is great if you want to inspect state in "real time", as a request happens.

+  - The ability to print the call stack for a resource after a request has happened.
+This can be very useful if you want to visualuze the path your webmachine resource took.

 __USAGE__